aries-zhang/zoas-testing-staging/openapi/docs/cookbook.md

 ## CookBook REST API
-This is an API that allows you to access a collectively created CookBooks Hello from new GitHub Action in redback-github-actions :D
+This is an API that allows you to access a collectively created CookBooks.
+Hello from new GitHub Action in redback-github-actions :D

 ### Features